 Amazon acquires self-driving car startup Zoox for over $1.2 billion

-Amazon has reached an agreement to acquire California-based autonomous-car developer Zoox, in a deal that values the self-driving startup at a little over $1.2 billion, according to person familiar with matter.
-With this acquisition, Amazon joins of big tech companies like Tesla and Google that have established substantial in-house autonomous-vehicle efforts.
+Amazon has reached an agreement to acquire California-based autonomous-car developer Zoox, in a deal that values the self-driving startup at a little over $1.2 billion, according to a person familiar with the matter.
+With this acquisition, Amazon joins a list of big tech companies like Tesla and Google that have established substantial in-house autonomous-vehicle efforts.
 Some experts predict that Amazon plans to integrate Zoox’s technology into its distribution network than building a fleet of cars.

-As part of the agreement, Aicha Evans, Zoox CEO, and Jesse Levinson, Zoox co-founder and CTO, will continue to lead the team as they innovate and drive towards their mission, the two companies said in an announcement Friday.
+As part of the agreement, Aicha Evans, Zoox CEO, and Jesse Levinson, Zoox co-founder, and CTO, will continue to lead the team as they innovate and drive towards their mission, the two companies said in an announcement Friday.
 Amazon will likely have to spend $2 billion a year on the technology to bring it to market, according to people familiar with the matter.

-In March 2019, we wrote about Zoox after Tesla filed lawsuit against four former employees and self-driving startup Zoox for allegedly stealing its trade secrets.
+In March 2019, we wrote about Zoox after Tesla filed a lawsuit against four former employees and self-driving startup Zoox for allegedly stealing its trade secrets.
 The lawsuit did little to stop the eCommerce giant from acquiring the startup.

 Founded in 2014 Tim Kentley-Klay and Dr. Jesse Levinson, Zoox is a California based robotics startup that creates autonomous mobility.
 Operating at the intersection of design, computer science, and electro-mechanical engineering, Zoox is a multidisciplinary team working to imagine and build an advanced mobility experience that will support the future needs of urban mobility for both people and the environment.
 The 6-year-old self-driving Zoox has raised $955 million in venture-backed funding.